QubesOS/qubes-core-admin/doc/qvm-tools/qvm-remove.rst

 -q, --quiet
     Be quiet
 --just-db
-    Remove only from the Qubes Xen DB, do not remove any files --force-root
+    Remove only from qubes.xml; do not remove any files --force-root
     Force to run, even with root privileges